pchemguy/spec-kit/templates/commands/checklist.md

 - "Are error response formats specified for all failure scenarios?
 [Completeness]"
 - "Are rate limiting requirements quantified with specific thresholds?
 [Clarity]"
 - "Are authentication requirements consistent across all endpoints?
 [Consistency]"
 - "Are retry/timeout requirements defined for external dependencies?
-[Coverage, Gap]"
+[Completeness]"
 - "Is versioning strategy documented in requirements?
-[Gap]"
+[Coverage]"

 ### Performance Requirements Quality: `performance.md`

 - "Are performance requirements quantified with specific metrics?
 [Clarity]"
 - "Are performance targets defined for all critical user journeys?
-[Coverage]"
+[Completeness]"
 - "Are performance requirements under different load conditions specified?
 [Completeness]"
 - "Can performance requirements be objectively measured?
 [Measurability]"
 - "Are degradation requirements defined for high-load scenarios?
-[Edge Case, Gap]"
+[Edge Case, Completeness]"

 ### Security Requirements Quality: `security.md`

 - "Are authentication requirements specified for all protected resources?
-[Coverage]"
+[Completeness]"
 - "Are data protection requirements defined for sensitive information?
 [Completeness]"
 - "Is the threat model documented and requirements aligned to it?
-[Traceability]"
+[Coverage, Consistency]"
 - "Are security requirements consistent with compliance obligations?
 [Consistency]"
 - "Are security failure/breach response requirements defined?
-[Gap, Exception Flow]"
+[Coverage, Exception Flow]"

 ## Anti-Examples: What NOT To Do